 - A calendar that could be shared also should have Access permissions in its Settings (make sure to mark your calendar as Public or your Shoutem app won’t be able to access Events)

 To add iCal as a screen of your app, go to Screens → click the + button → search for iCal → click iCal Events to add it as a screen to your app.

 As mentioned, the event’s basic details will be displayed.
-If you have a Location added in your web-based Calendar, that will not be presented in the app.
+If you have a Location added to your web-based Calendar, that will not be presented in the app.

-Like for any other screen, there are several Layout options for a dynamic look and feel user experience instead of having one layout accross all the app.
+Like for any other screen, there are several Layout options for a dynamic look and feel user experience instead of having one layout across all the apps.

 Specifically, iCal layouts do not have images included since images can’t be imported via the iCal feed.
 If you would like to present your events with images and not just plain text, we advise you to consider adding events manually via our Events extension.